 Once you’ve identified which indicators are present, ISA 570.16 requires you to evaluate management’s plans to mitigate them.
 This is where most going concern evaluations either pass or fail review.

-A management plan to “reduce costs” isn’t feasible until you see which costs, by how much, over what timeline, and whether the client can operate at the reduced cost level.
-“Refinance the loan” isn’t feasible without evidence of lender discussions, a term sheet, or at minimum documented engagement with a financial advisor.
+A management plan to “reduce costs” is not feasible until you see which costs, by how much, over what timeline, and whether the client can operate at the reduced cost level.
+“Refinance the loan” is not feasible without a term sheet or at minimum documented lender correspondence.
 Selling non-core assets requires evidence that the assets are marketable and that a realistic timeline for sale exists.

-For each mitigating plan, document four things in the working paper.
+For each mitigating plan, document four things in the WP.
 First, describe the plan itself.
 Second, state the evidence that supports its feasibility.
-Third, identify management’s assumptions and assess whether they’re reasonable based on historical data and market conditions.
+Third, identify management’s assumptions and assess whether they are reasonable based on historical data and market conditions.
 Fourth, estimate the residual risk if the plan succeeds only partially.

 Professional scepticism under ISA 570.16 means questioning whether management’s plans are realistic, not whether management is dishonest.
-A CFO who says “we’ll cut operating costs by 20%” may be entirely sincere.
-But if the client’s fixed costs represent 80% of the cost base and the variable cost reduction required is larger than last year’s total variable spend, the plan isn’t feasible regardless of management’s intentions.
+An FD who says “we’ll cut operating costs by 20%” may be entirely sincere.
+If the client’s fixed costs represent 80% of the cost base and the variable cost reduction required is larger than last year’s total variable spend, the plan is not feasible regardless of management’s intentions.

 Worked example: Van Leeuwen Installatietechniek B.V.